dmoerner/etracker/README.md

 Feature goals:

-- Track good seeders in the Bittorrent swarm, as measured by seeding sizes, length, and speed.
+- Implemented: Track good seeders in the Bittorrent swarm, as measured by metrics like seeding sizes, length, and ratio.
-- When a peer starts to leech a torrent, preferentially give good seeders as peers when the client is itself classified as a good seeder.
+- Implemented: When a peer starts to leech a torrent, preferentially give good seeders as peers when the client is itself classified as a good seeder.
 - When abnormalities are detected in a swarm (broken clients, cheating clients), use the tracker warning or error message to communicate with peers which IP's they should block.